It’s a romance.

 His world travels have taken him to the Philippines, Iceland, Greenland, Africa, Uzbekistan, Kyrgyzstan, Cambodia, Vietnam, Nepal, Japan, Laos, Thailand, Mongolia, Peru, India, and throughout China.

 For Andrew, the magic of glass art is in its limitless abilities to form patterns, shapes, colors, texture, reflections, shadows, optical effects, and illusions.
-Creating an experience, in a timeless physical form.
+Capturing emotion, in a timeless physical form.

 “Your only limit, is your imagination.”